renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

-Goal: Identify specific and actionable success criteria when performing a "job to be done".
+Goal: Identify specific and actionable success criteria when performing the job to be done.
 Context:
 Job to be done: [include here the market definition of the segment, if chosen by the user, or job to be done mapped]
 <segment: all info>